raspberrypilearning/top-5-emoji-list/en/step_3.md

 --- task ---

-Extra visualisations bring your content to life.
-Use a large trophy emoji to highlight that these are the most popular emojis.
+You will use a large trophy emoji to highlight that these are the most popular emojis.

 Add a new paragraph `<p>` to your `<section>` to display the trophy emoji 🏆.